 By Sophie Wenzlau

-3. Agroforestry, the deliberate use of woody perennials on farms and in landscapes, which can increase the uptake and storage of carbon dioxide from the atmosphere in biomass and soils.
+3. Agroforestry, the deliberate use of woody perennials on farms and in landscapes, can increase the uptake and storage of carbon dioxide from the atmosphere in biomass and soils.

-The adoption of climate-friendly agriculture practices not only contributes to climate change mitigation, but also enhances the sector’s environmental sustainability.
-In the long term, these practices can provide other benefits such as higher yields, lower fertilizer costs, and increased profits.
+The adoption of climate-friendly agriculture practices not only contributes to climate-change mitigation, but also enhances the sector’s environmental sustainability.
+In the long-term, these practices can provide other benefits such as higher yields, lower fertilizer costs, and increased profits.

 By tapping into the multitude of climate-friendly farming practices that already exist, agriculture can continue to provide food for the world’s population, remain a source of livelihood for the 1.3 billion people who rely on farming for income and sustenance, help to mitigate greenhouse gas emissions, and increase resiliency to the climate change that is already in motion.
-It is an opportunity too good to miss.

 Sophie Wenzlau is a senior fellow with the Worldwatch Institute.